WeQA: A Benchmark for Retrieval Augmented Generation in Wind Energy Domain: Results and Discussion

 \section{Results and Discussion}

-We evaluate three \gls*{rag}-based \gls*{llm}s, namely GPT-4, Gemini, and Claude, on our WeQA benchmark.
-The \ragas framework is employed for this evaluation, utilizing an evaluator LLM to assess the models' performance.
-The assessment includes metrics such as answer correctness, context precision, and context recall, providing a comprehensive understanding of each model's capabilities in retrieving and generating accurate information from the given context.
-In our case, we have used GPT-4 and Gemini-1.5Pro as choices for the evaluator \gls*{llm}s.
-Figure~\ref{fig:answer-score} presents the answer correctness score, while context precision and context recall depicted in Table~\ref{tab:results} show the ability of the models to retrieve the context accurately.
+\textbf{Experimental setup.}~We conduct a comprehensive evaluation of three state-of-the-art LLMs—GPT-4, Gemini, and Claude—on our WeQA benchmark within a RAG framework Knowledge extraction is performed from wind energy documents to create vector embeddings as shown in the data-curation pipeline in Figure~\ref{fig:framework}, which are subsequently stored in a vector database to enable retrieval-augmented generation capabilities.
+We employ the \ragas evaluation framework, leveraging judge LLMs to provide systematic assessment of model performance across multiple dimensions.
+The evaluation encompasses key metrics including answer correctness, context precision, and context recall, offering comprehensive insights into each model's proficiency in both retrieving relevant information and generating accurate responses from the provided context.
+For the judge LLM component, we utilize both GPT-4 and Gemini-1.5Pro to ensure robust and unbiased evaluation of the assessed models' performance.
+Figure~\ref{fig:answer-score} presents the answer correctness score, while the context precision and context recall depicted in Table~\ref{tab:appendix-results} (added in Appendix) show the ability of the models to retrieve the context accurately.

 \begin{observation} The observed answer correctness scores are notably low, indicating a robust and challenging benchmark. \end{observation} Specifically, "evaluation" and "comparison" type questions yield nearly zero answer correctness scores for all models, highlighting their difficulty in responding.
 Recall that, these challenging questions were crafted from summaries of text chunks rather than the text chunks themselves, further complicating the models' ability to generate correct answers.
 This underscores the complexity and rigor of the benchmarking process, emphasizing the need for models to improve their understanding and contextual extraction capabilities.